log0div0/testo/docs/tutorials/11 - no_snapshots/README.md

 ## Conclusions

 In Testo-lang the `no_snapshots` feature allows you to save some disk space, but potentially compromises the tests running time.
 However, if this feature is well-applied, the damage to run time might be insignificant or just nonexistent at all.
 So before appliying this feature you should consider which tests are going to be run often and which are going to be cached most of the time.

-You can find the complete test scripts [here](https://github.com/testo-lang/testo-tutorials/tree/master/qemu/11%20-%20no_snapshots).